Oregon Property Taxes

 According to city economist Josh Harwood’s report, which bases its numbers on figures from the county, that’ll mean the city collects about $9.5 million less in property taxes.
 That reduction, in turn, means about a $7 million reduction in the city’s general fund for the 2013-14 budget period.
 The city’s budget isn’t the only area that would see cuts, however.
 The Portland Children’s Levy, which goes toward some services for the city’s children, would also see a $1 million reduction.

 Solutions Proposed to Adjust For Inequities

-The Oregonian in a December 19, 2012 editorial proposed an alternative to the League’s.
+The Oregonian on December 19, 2012, editorial proposed an alternative to the Leagues.

 Treat residential properties upon sale as if they were new.
 Assessed values for new homes are calculated using something called the changed property ratio, or CPR, which is just a fancy way of saying county average.
 The CPR is a ratio of assessed value to real market value, which is expected to be about 73 percent for 2012 in Multnomah County, according to the League of Oregon Cities.
 Using this method, a home with a real market value of $300,000 would have an assessed value of $219,000.